giangnguyen33/user-authenticate-demo/README.md

 - `bash npm run dev `

-# How to run test
+# How to run unit test

 - `bash npm run dev `

+# How to run e2e test

+- Install playwright
+- `npx playwright test` or ` npx playwright test --project=chromium` if you want to see screen on browser